Kamadeva: Vedas

 The earliest references to the concept of desire, later personified as Kamadeva, appear in the Vedic Samhita—Rigveda and Atharvaveda, where the notion of kāma is presented primarily as an abstract cosmic principle rather than a fully developed deity.
 These early Vedic texts reflect the formative stages of Kamadeva’s mythological identity.
 John Muir notes that Kama in the Vedas does not refer to the sexual desire, but rather desire of goodness in general.

 In Rigveda 10.129, often referred to as the Nasadiya Sukta or the Hymn of Creation, kāma emerges as a primordial force central to the cosmogonic process.
 The hymn portrays a state of indistinguishable darkness and undifferentiated water, out of which desire (kāma) arises as “the first seed of mind.”
 Linguist Franklin Edgerton interprets this kāma as a "cosmic Will" or an impersonal force essential to the evolution of the universe.
-In this early context, kāma is not yet anthropomorphized but rather functions as an abstract principle vital to creation itself, linking non-existence with existence through mental conception.
+In this early context, kāma is not yet personified but rather functions as an abstract principle vital to creation itself, linking non-existence with existence through mental conception.

 In the Atharvaveda, Kāma begins to take on a more defined, divine character.
 In hymn 9.2, Kāma is invoked to grant desires and eliminate rivals.
 The deity is described with titles such as “first seed of mind” (manoja, mind-born one), echoing his Rigvedic origins.
-The supplicant praises Kāma’s superiority over gods, ancestors, and mortals, reinforcing his status as a primordial force.
+The supplicant praises Kāma’s superiority over gods, ancestors, and mortals.
 According to Professor Catherine Benton of the Lake Forest College (Department of Religion), this form of Kāma is simultaneously a divine agent of desire and a god with cosmic significance.
 Hymn 19.52 of the Atharvaveda continues this theme, offering homage to Kāma as a bestower of prosperity and success, likely in connection with sacrificial rites.
 Again, Kāma is described as “the first seed of mind,” indicating continuity with the Rigvedic view of desire as a force foundational to creation.
 Benton observes that in these contexts, Kāma functions not as a romantic deity but as a divine principle invoked to fulfill a variety of human wishes, from wealth to progeny.

 A significant shift toward the later mythological depiction of Kamadeva appears in Atharvaveda 3.25.
 This hymn illustrates Kāma in a form more closely resembling the god portrayed in the epics and Puranas.
 The verses describe the use of Kama’s arrows to arouse intense desire in a woman:

 “May the up-thruster thrust you up; do not abide in your own lair;